AMReX-Astro/Castro/docs/_sources/rotation.rst.txt

    :label: eq:r-dot

-The left hand side of :eq:`eq:r-dot` is interpretted as the velocity of the fluid element as seen in the inertial frame; the first term on the right hand side is the velocity of the fluid element as seen by a stationary observer in the rotating frame :math:`\widetilde{C}`.
+The left hand side of :eq:`eq:r-dot` is interpreted as the velocity of the fluid element as seen in the inertial frame; the first term on the right hand side is the velocity of the fluid element as seen by a stationary observer in the rotating frame :math:`\widetilde{C}`.
 The second